lesteve/scikit-learn-tutorial/plan.md

 Learning from data vs expertly engineered decision rules
 - One the iris example, show that cutting on one specific feature separates well one class
+- How do we automate this?
+How do we achieve this on more complex data such as the census dataset?

 Generalization vs memorization: the need for a train / test split
 - The nearest neighbors example to illustrate this